lorenamelos/Classifying-The-Brain-on-Music/README.md

 ### Summary about development

-Under the project development we did some experimentations with PCA, XGBoost and OneVsRest, but at the end the logistic regression model was the best one for our dataset.
+Under the project development we did some experimentations with **PCA, XGBoost and OneVsRest**, but at the end the logistic regression model was the best one for our dataset.

 ## Dataset